smeshk/Nvidia_hack/README.md

 # Nvidia_hack

-Here you can find Telegram bot and some data investigation.
+Here you can find Telegram bot and some data investigation. @AnVideabot - our Telegram bot.